Teachers:

 This course is a broad introduction to the use of computers as tools for creativity, communications and organizing information.
 In addition to learning the technical fundamentals of computer operations and networking, we hope to help you build your skills in researching information, making appropriate ethical choices about the use of computers, and using technology to help you learn on your own and pass your new skills on to others.

 The role of the computer as a communications tool will be central to this course.
-We expect that much of the interaction between students and teachers will be conducted through electronic mail and other network communications technologies.
-All students will be given computer accounts on Uni High’s multi-user computers, as well as some space to edit and organize your electronic communications.
+We expect that much of the interaction between students and teachers will be conducted through electronic mail and other network communications technologies, and especially that we can help you communicate effectively with your classmates and other teachers in the current environment.
+All students have been given computer accounts on the University of Illinois’ multi-user computers, as well as some space to edit and organize your electronic communications.
 We will also emphasize the use of the Internet as a tool for finding information and communicating with your peers worldwide, and word processing, presentation software, photography, image editing and video production to organize and communicate your ideas.

 Much of your grade will depend on how well you work together and interact with the teachers and other students in this course.
 Those who already have some computer skills at the beginning of the year are expected to help the teachers by passing on their knowledge to the other students.
 There’s nothing like having to teach a subject to someone else to help you learn it yourself!
 We want every student to work on developing the ability to teach each other and cooperate in the kind of team environment that is necessary in all real-world technology projects.